 - 1. Public Works collaborated with the Internal Services Department and the Los Angeles County Development Authority on a Project Delivery Playbook that outlines the types of projects and services each can provide to other County departments.
 The initial playbook was completed in June 2023 and was reviewed by the Chief Executive Office.
 Next steps include updating the draft to incorporate comments in spring 2024 and briefing the departments and Board offices. - 2.
 Public Works is creating a Capital Project Delivery Roadmap, which will outline the various phases in the implementation of County Capital Projects and roles and responsibilities.
-A draft of the roadmap was completed in June 2023 with input the Chief Executive Office.
-Next steps include finalizing the draft and sharing it with the Board offices and the various tenant departments for whom Public Works delivers projects. - 3.
+A draft of the roadmap was completed in June 2023 with input by the Chief Executive Office.
+Public Works will continue to finalize the draft and share it with the Board offices and the various tenant departments for whom Public Works delivers projects. - 3.
 Public Works has developed a Customer Experience Survey and is finalizing a plan for implementation.